Use these links to navigate this brainstorming guide:

 - Gather all available info: Whether you have a simple creative brief or an entire campaign’s worth of data, make sure your entire team has access to all the available information.

 For the purposes of this article, let’s assume you already have a creative brief in-hand with some basic campaign information.
+To get started, follow the tips below:

 Before you take off on a new copywriting brainstorming exercise, make sure to define target market personas.
 Using demographic criteria, these fictional characters help you analyze specific personalities, needs, wants and desires, allowing you to identify what they’re looking to get from a product, service, brand or website.
 This gives you a better idea of what copy will speak to them, while allowing you to analyze it from their perspective.

-Step 1: Name your fictional character and provide a quick summary
+Step 1: Name your fictional character and provide a quick summary and image

 Step 2: Define demographic information